devbyte1328/python-shell/README.md

 source ~/.bashrc
 ```

-> Now `python_shell` will be available in any terminal session.
+> ✅ Now `python_shell` is available in any terminal session.

 ---

 ## 🚀 Usage

-Inside any Python project directory that already contains a virtual environment (`venv/`):
+Inside any Python project folder:

 ```bash
 python_shell
 ```

-This will drop a ready-to-go, self-updating `run.sh` script into your current folder.
+This will drop a ready-to-go `run.sh` script into your current folder.

 Then simply run: